UoMCS/Perentie/doc/users_guide.rst

 You can access registers from the register banks other than the first bank using variables named register_bank_name.register_name.

-Memory addresses can be accessed using memory_name[address].
+Memory words can be accessed using memory_name[address].
+You can access multiple words using memory_name[start:end] (where end is not included) and the words will be concatenated together into an int.

 The result of an expression will be masked off to fit the register or memory it assigned to.